 Forgiveness is essential to surviving and thriving beyond divorce and is a must for healing.
 Forgiveness is a gift to oneself, not to others.
 Forgiveness does not discount, ignore or forget true wrongs that were committed and injuries inflicted by others.
 What forgiveness does is allow a positive perspective, a new freedom that pulls one away from and out of rage and anger.
-Forgiveness is NOT: letting your spouse off-the-hook, saying what your spouse did is OK, or denying pain, betrayal, and injury.
-It is not minimizing the hurt or offense, denying loss of trust, it is not reconciliation, not forgetting and is not a one-time thing.
+Forgiveness is NOT: letting your spouse off the hook, saying what your spouse did is OK, or denying pain, betrayal, and injury.
+It is not minimizing the hurt or offense, denying the loss of trust, it is not reconciliation, not forgetting, and is not a one-time thing.

 Forgiveness is all about you and your choices: a decision, a willful eradication of resentment and associated responses and actions; a promise to cancel a debt while still seeking justice.
 Forgiveness is liberating and healing, it is hard to offer yet the reward is so great.
 It is First a Decision (then, maybe) a feeling, motivated by external sources.
 For your health and well-being, forgiveness can and should be offered even when the offending party does not recognize the offense or does not admit wrong.
 It is not something to be taken lightly and it is easy to quit and give up.
 Start by taking the forgiveness challenge, call us to know more.

 View poisons children